andrewhanlon/sigmond/README.md

 You should now have a sigmond.<extension_suffix>.so file located in your local python site-packages directory.
 It's not vital that it be there, but that it be somewhere that python can find it (e.g. in your local directory).

+### Ensembles file ###

+Sigmond needs information about the ensemble the data was run with.
+This information is provided in the file `ensembles.xml`.
+Unless an esembles file is specified in the input XML passed to sigmond, the `ensembles.xml` file in the root directory will be used.

 ### XML input files ###